pojntfx/webnetes-book/src/getting-started/develop/c.md

 endif()
 ```

 It allows compilation of both the native & the WebAssembly target.
-Not `-DUNISOCKETS_WITH_ALIAS`, which allows networking to function.
+Note `-DUNISOCKETS_WITH_ALIAS`, which allows networking to function.

 ### Make Configuration